-It’s easy not to think much about your roof, that is until a major hail storm hits.
+It’s easy not to think much about your roof, you usually only contact roofing contractors Burlington if you notice a leak or see that you’re missing some tiles.
+It’s easy to forget that it’s the most vulnerable part of the house.
+That is until a major hail storm hits.
 Unfortunately, this happens a lot in Colorado, more than almost anywhere else in the U.S. In fact, according to Coors Credit Union Insurance Agency agent Lynn Thompson, the frequency and severity of hail storms in recent years is one of the main reasons that Colorado insurance rates are going up, impacting even those who have never filed a claim.
 Some insurance companies are also changing how they write coverage, setting one deductible for general damage but a higher deductible for hail and wind damage.

 When a storm does happen in your area, the first thing to note is how large the hail is: if it’s golf ball size or larger, it’s time to check your roof, says Thompson.
 However, she adds, don’t rush to file a claim with your insurance company right away because even if there is no damage, the claim will still impact your premiums for the next five years.
-Instead, call your insurance agent and ask if he or she knows of a reputable contractor who will check your roof and give you a free estimate.
+Instead, call your insurance agent and ask if he or she knows of a roofing contractor, such as a company like WDR Roofing Contractors for example, who can check your roof and give you an estimate.
 Then, if the damage is severe enough, open a claim with the insurance company.

 Once you open a claim, an insurance adjuster will inspect your roof and decide how much of it needs to be replaced.
 If only half the roof is damaged, the company will likely only pay to replace that half.
 The insurance company will cut you a check for the standard amount for the degree of replacement, minus your deductible, and you hire the contractor of your choice to undertake the work.
 If it ends up costing more than the insurance adjuster’s estimate for the same amount of work, the company will typically send you a check for the difference.